1. "How to Make the Perfect Homemade Cranberry Jam/Sauce

 Can you freeze Cranberry sauce

-You sure can!!
-In fact, I would advise you guys to stock up on cranberries whenever you can year round as there are lot of ways to enjoy it.
-Make sure to pick those cranberry packages that have full and unbroken berries.
-You can store the fresh cranberries in the fridge for up to 4 weeks OR freeze them in a sealed airtight bag for up to a year.
+Absolutely!
+In fact, I recommend stocking up on cranberries whenever possible throughout the year, as there are numerous ways to enjoy them.
+Ensure you choose cranberry packages with whole and intact berries.
+You can store fresh cranberries in the refrigerator for up to 4 weeks or freeze them in a sealed airtight bag for up to a year.

-The possibilities are endless!.
-You can possibly add it to anything else
+The possibilities are endless!
+You can add it to almost anything:

-top it on your ice cream, cakes or cheesecakes
+Use it as a topping for ice cream, cakes, or cheesecakes

-add it to your breakfast must-have from oats to french toast and Cripsy thin Pancakes ( African style) to breakfast rolls
+Incorporate it into your breakfast favorites, from oats to French toast and Crispy Thin Pancakes (African style) to breakfast rolls

-Or pair it with savoury dish like this swedish metballs
+Or pair it with a savory dish like these Swedish meatballs

 Ingredients